-The capital-intensive nature of electronics manufacturing business exposes Applied Kilovolts to risk of maintaining sufficient cash reserves to conduct ongoing operations including meeting payroll.
-We have mitigated that risk in FY19 through close cash flow management, and ended FY19 with £2,586K or ~4 months expenses in cash accounts, more than sufficient to meet near term operating expenses.
+The capital-intensive nature of electronics manufacturing business exposes Applied Kilovolts to risk of maintaining enough cash reserves to conduct ongoing operations including meeting payroll.
+We have mitigated that risk in the period through close cash flow management, and ended the period with £2,304K.
+Following the sale of the business, unutilised excess cash has been transferred to the group for more efficient use.
+We hold a high value of finished goods of key products, as the number of key customers rise the expectation is that we will hold increased finished goods levels, which will tie up additional cash reserves.